As search marketers, we all want to own as much SERP real estate as possible, because it means more visibility and more traffic.

 In this article, you will:

-- Learn what On-SERP SEO is and how to use it effectively.
+- Learn how to use On-SERP SEO effectively.

-- Acquire seven actionable tactics to start boosting your search presence.
+- Get seven actionable tactics to boost your search presence right now.

 Search engine result pages (SERPs) are more competitive than ever.